 Travel across the Murray River floodplains and on to the Kiewa River woodlands, full of many species of native birds.
 Ride past the river red gum forest and on to the sparkling waters of Lake Hume.
 Enjoy the fresh lakeside air with a picnic at Ebden Reserve, hire some gear for a spot of fishing or water skiing, and then cool off with a quick swim in the lake.

 Delve into the region's rich history at Old Tallangatta or take the kids on a visit to Bonegilla, home of the Bonegilla Migrant Camp that was built as a military camp during World War II.
-Watch the sailing boats out on the water while crossing the recently completed 600-metre bridge at Sandy Creek inlet and then walk or ride through the forest towards Shelley.
+Watch the sailing boats out on the water while crossing the sculptural 600-metre bridge at Sandy Creek inlet and then walk or ride through the forest towards Shelley.

 What to expect